 The Foundation has been active pursuing our mission since our fundraiser last August.

 Fortunately, the snow was great and our workshops were wonderful.
 Almost 200 students signed up to take the courses, and virtually everyone showed up and participated.
 Students called the workshops "great", "fun" and of course "cool".
-In addition, they contributed over $700 to the Foundation.
+In addition, they continued to finanancially contribute to the Foundation.
 Our instructors are the best in the business.
 They are dedicated to our Foundation and to educating the public about safety in the mountains.
-The Foundations brochure for 2015-16 season is on our website, and we encourage you to take a look.
+The Foundations brochure for 2016 season is on our website, and we encourage you to take a look.

 It's a milestone year for the David Pettigrew Memorial Foundation as we prepare to host our 10th annual golf fundraiser.